epsy-recruitment/backend/README.md

 # Join Epsy team!

-At the moment this repository contains only our backend technical test.

 If you want to know more about Epsy have a look at [our carriers page](https://epsyhealth.com/careers), don't hesitate to drop us an email at `hiring@epsyhealth.com`.

 # Epsy Backend Technical Test